DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 link-local addresses: {{?ZONE-UI=I-D.draft-carpenter-6man-zone-ui-01}}.
 In this attempt, the zone identifier is no longer encoded in the URI.
 Instead client applications are requested to offer UI to allow selecting the zone identifier.
-While that document does not mention the Web or browsers directly, the intention was to eventually leverage it to help convince browsers to implement support for IPv6 link-local addresses.
+While that document does not mention the Web or browsers directly, its publication could be used to help convince browsers to implement support for IPv6 link-local addresses.
 Similarly, this proposal does not seem to be gaining support from browser vendors.

 # Recommendations for Link-Local Connectivity {#recommendations}